lenaso99/NNProject/README.md

 * `POS`: this list contains the POS-tag of each word

 ## Loading the data
+Done using the file `loading_script.py`.
+This is code that does not need to be executed manually, but will be used by the following steps.
+The function `_split_generators` loads the training, testing and validating data, and the function `_generate_examples` yields examples from these for further use.

 ## Creating embeddings
+The function `load_datasets(dataset)` loads the previously created training, testing and validating data by accessing the defined functions in `loading_script.py`.

 ## Classifying algorithms
 ### CNN